 The Option Agreement provides that the Company may earn a 55% ownership interest (the "First Option") in the Project by making a payment of \$ 500,000 (paid) to Canasil upon execution of the Option Agreement and completing US\$ 2,000,000 in exploration and development expenditures (the "Expenditures") on the Project within three years of entering into the Option Agreement.
 In connection with the First Option, the Company must incur a minimum of US\$ 675,000 in Expenditures in the first year of the Option Agreement and US\$ 500,000 in Expenditures in the second year of the Option Agreement.
 Provided that the Company exercises the First Option, the Company may earn an additional 10% ownership interest (the "Second Option", and together with the First Option, the "Options") in the Project, for a total 65% ownership interest, by completing a further US\$2,000,000 in Expenditures within two years of exercising the First Option and by making a payment to Canasil of \$500,000 in cash and/or the Company shares, at the option of the Company.
 In connection with the Second Option, the Company must incur a minimum of US\$675,000 in Expenditures during the first year of the Second Option.
+During the year ended April 30, 2017, the Company completed the First Option, and has earned a 55% ownership interest.
+The Company will not be proceeding with the Second Option.

-During the year ended April 30, 2016, the Company chose to terminate their Los Crestones project in Sinaloa, Mexico, and return the claims to the original vendors.
+During the year ended April 30, 2016, the Company chose to terminate its Los Crestones project in Sinaloa, Mexico, and return the claims to the original vendors.
 An impairment of \$2,366,576 has been recorded in addition to a related reversal of a deferred tax liability directly attributed to Los Crestones of \$152,000.